Asda: Asda Supercentres

-Asda Superstores
+Asda superstores

 Asda superstores are large supermarkets with a non-food offer slightly smaller than an Asda Supercentre.
 As of 31 January 2021, there are 342 superstores.
-Most superstores have a petrol filling station and dining and refreshment facilities for shoppers such as customer cafes, and selected stores have McDonald's franchise restaurants or "Express Diners" The Old Kent Road, Scunthorpe Colindale and Brunstane stores are trialling a Subway franchise.
+Most superstores have a petrol filling station and dining and refreshment facilities for shoppers such as customer cafes, and selected stores have McDonald's franchise restaurants or "Express Diners".
+The Old Kent Road, Scunthorpe Colindale and Brunstane stores previously trialled a Subway franchise.
 There are currently no plans to roll the Subway franchise out across the chain.

 Asda Supermarket

 In May 2010, Asda announced the purchase of the 193 UK stores of Danish discount retailer Netto in a £778 million deal.
 But the Competition Commission made them sell off 47 of the stores to other retailers.
 The remaining stores continued to trade as Netto stores until early 2011, when Asda integrated the stores into its supermarkets division, designated for shops smaller than 25000 sqft.
 These former Netto stores form the core of the Asda Supermarket format.
 As of 31 January 2021, there are 207 supermarkets.